jpsm83/health/documentation/n8n/article_translation.md

 **This ensures users can easily find and purchase the mentioned products online or in stores regardless of the target language.**

-## REWRITE REQUIREMENTS (mediaContext, SEO & Social Media)
+## REWRITE REQUIREMENTS (articleContext, SEO & Social Media)

-- **mediaContext paragraphs**: REWRITE based on context, not translate - ensure each paragraph is *EXACTLY 205 CHARACTERS* or less
+- **articleContext**: REWRITE based on context, not translate - ensure it is *EXACTLY 200 CHARACTERS* or less
 - **SEO content**: REWRITE based on context, not translate - ensure metaTitle, metaDescription, keywords, and slug comply with character limits
 - **Social Media content**: REWRITE based on context, not translate - ensure each property complies with its specific character limit
 - **Purpose**: Rewriting ensures character limits are met while maintaining the core message and context